isg/rdio/README.md

 * <b>Won't this totally break if Rdio changes their website layout?</b> Yup.

-* <b>Could this erase my library?</b> I don't think so.
+* <b>Could this inadvertently erase my library?</b> I don't think so.
 But, in the interest of full disclosure: I accidentally erased my library when working on this tool.

+* <b>Can I use this to delete songs from my collection or to unsync songs?</b> Yes.
+At the top of the source, I've included options for advanced users.
+You'll need to download the script and copy it into your Rdio session with the desired options.